 If you keep it outside in the winter, the food scraps could freeze inside the bucket which can make it harder to empty, but it’s worth a shot if you have space.

 One person who drops off her compost food scraps in my compost bin (and I found through ShareWaste) keeps her compost scraps in a nice jar on the counter.
 Although I was surprised to see her compost scraps in a clear glass jar, it was also the prettiest composting food scrap container I’d seen.

 If you have a jar available, it will work.
 So long as it’s airtight or has a charcoal filter, just about any container on the counter will hold food scraps for several days or up to a week until you can put them in the compost bin.

 Electronic Composter Bucket on Counter

 If you have an electronic composter, like the Foodcycler, you can easily keep your food scraps right in the compost bucket that comes with the machine.
-We have a Foodcycler, and the bucket is sleek and simple so it looks nice on the counter and doesn’t feel like it need to hide.
-It also has a built-in charcoal filter on the top so prevent smells from seeping out of the bucket.
+We have a Foodcycler, and the bucket is sleek and simple so it looks nice on the counter and doesn’t feel like it needs to hide.
+It also has a built-in charcoal filter on the top to prevent smells from seeping out of the bucket.

 Collect Food Scraps In A Plastic Bag

 If you’re an especially ambitious composter, you might even consider bringing food scraps home with you if you’re out and about instead of throwing them into the trash to end up in a landfill.

 While hiking recently, we collected our food scraps in a repurposed bread bag and brought them home to our compost bin.
 This was a really easy way to avoid throwing them out without taking up a lot of space or being particularly inconvenient.
 Storing food scraps in a plastic bag works on the road and even at home!